liyuan-rey/refresh-hosts/README.md

 # refresh-hosts
-A tool that update windows hosts file for resolving the hostname which blocked by Chinese GFW.
+A tool that update windows hosts file for resolving the hostname correctlly which blocked by Chinese GFW.

 ## Usage

 Notes:
 This tool only works in win32 for now.

-* pull the code from github and run in node
+* pull the code from github and run in nodejs

-  In win32 command prompt(wit git and node installed):
+  In win32 command prompt (run as `administrator`):
   ```cmd
   %HOMEDRIVE%
   cd %HOMEPATH%